The Public-Private Partnership Law Review: France

 - security interests (mortgage, lender's lien, antichresis) on real property (land, buildings, rights of way and easements).
 Such security interests must be entered into by way of notarised deed and registered to the relevant land registry to become enforceable against third parties.

 In addition to the above-mentioned security interests, creditors may require the sponsors to provide personal guarantees, notably independent guarantees such as first-demand guarantees and standby letters of credit.

-Article 60 of the Law No. 2019-486 dated 22 May 2019, relating to companies' growth and transformation (the PACTE Law) has enabled the French government to reform French security law through the procedure of Ordinances within a period of two years following publication of the PACTE Law.
-Such Ordinances have not yet been published but, based on the objectives set forth in the PACTE Law and insofar as it relates to the security interests listed above, the main changes expected would be:
+Article 60 of Law No. 2019-486 dated 22 May 2019, relating to companies' growth and transformation (PACTE Law) has enabled the government to reform French security law through the issuance of ordinances within a period of two years following publication of the PACTE Law.
+Such ordinances have not yet been published but, based on the preliminary draft Ordinance published in December 2020 as well as on the objectives set forth in the PACTE Law, and insofar as it relates to the security interests listed above, the main changes expected would be:

 - harmonisation of publicity rules and formalities;

 - clarification as to the pledge of receivables;